Release date (US): May 1989

 Composer: Danny Elfman

-Like many who fell in love with the music of Danny Elfman, it was 1989’s Batman movie, directed by Tim Burton, which first brought him to my attention.
+Like many who fell in love with the music of Danny Elfman, there it was 1989’s Batman movie, viagra generic directed by Tim Burton, which first brought him to my attention.
 I was just 10 years old, but even then the score stood out as something impressive, dramatic and seemed to fuel the action and other moments occurring in the film.

 There was something in it that also reminded me of the old black and white movies I would watch with my parents, Elfman’s music was grand, theatrical, carnival-like at times and more orchestral than anything I’d heard in films from that current period.
 With its 110 instrumentalists and use of leitmotifs, the score made quite an impression on me.